MINISIPSERVER

 2.1 Group

-Hunting group can be configured with independant hunting strategy.
+miniSIPServer can support several groups, and each hunting group can have several operators.
+These hunting groups can be configured with independant hunting strategies.
 As described in above chapters, "linear strategy" and "round-robin strategy" are supported in miniSIPServer hunting group.
-"Ringing all" is supported in ringing-group feature.

 2.2 Operator

-The members in a hunting group are named as "operator" in miniSIPServer.
+The local user in a hunting group is named as "operator" in miniSIPServer.
+Local users can be configured to one or several hunting groups.

-Once the operator logins to the hunting group, miniSIPServer will route incoming calls to it according to its status and the group strategy.
-If the operator logout from the hunting group, of course miniSIPServer will not route calls to it.
+By default, once the operator registers itself to miniSIPServer, it will login to the its hunting groups automatically. miniSIPServer will route incoming calls to the operator according to its status and the group strategy.
+If the operator is offline, of course miniSIPServer will not route calls to it.

 2.3 Call queue

-If there is an incoming call while all operators are busy, miniSIPServer can be able to process it in two ways:
+If there is an incoming call while all operators are busy, miniSIPServer can process it in two ways:

-In another way, miniSIPServer can be able to put the incoming call to a queue until there is a available operator to handle it.
+In another way, miniSIPServer can put the incoming call to a queue until there is an available operator to process it.
 This queue is "call queue".
 Each "hunting group" can have its own call queue.
-In one call queue, we can control how many calls can be hold to waiting and how long the calling party can wait.
+In one call queue, we can configure how many calls can be held to wait and how long the calling party can wait.

-When the incoming call is putted to call queue, the calling party will hear the waiting number to know how many users are waiting.
+When the incoming call is put to a call queue, the calling party will hear the waiting number to know how many users are waiting.
 And he/she will continue to hear music when they are waiting.

 3. Configuration